fluent/fluentd-docs-gitbook/plugins/input/forward.md

 </source>
 ```

-Once you've done the setup, you have to configure your clients
+Once the setup is complete, you have to configure your clients
 accordingly.
 For example, if you have an `out_forward` instance running
-on another server, please [configure it following the instruction](/plugins/output/forward.md/#how-to-enable-password-authentication).
+on another server, configure it by following these [instructions](/plugins/output/forward.md/#how-to-enable-password-authentication).

-### Multi-process environment
+### Multi-process Environment

 If you use this plugin under multi-process environment, port will be
 shared.